-Global Schools helps teachers with what they need to include Global Citizenship Education (GCE) in their everyday didactic practice.
+Global Schools helps teachers to integrate Global Citizenship Education (GCE) in their everyday didactic practice.

-In this database you find teaching resources in 8 languages, based on a cross-cutting approach to different disciplines.
-Initially they are a selection of existing educational tools that Global Schools recommends as 'qualitative'.
-In a second stage, you will find here also the educational resources developed and tested by Global Schools in 10 EU countries.
+In this database you find teaching resources in 9 languages, based on a cross-cutting approach to different school subjects.
+First, we proposed a selection of already existing educational tools that Global Schools recommends as 'qualitative'.
+In a second stage, based on the work with teachers, we developed new educational resources that were tested by Global Schools in 10 EU countries.

 Search the database